Astrological sign: Indian astrology

-Jyotish astrology recognises twelve zodiac signs (Rāśi), that correspond to those in Western astrology.
+Jyotisha recognises twelve zodiac signs (Rāśi), that correspond to those in Western astrology.
 The relation of the signs to the elements is the same in the two systems.

 Nakshatras

 A nakshatra (Devanagari: नक्षत्र, Sanskrit nakshatra, a metaphorical compound of naksha- 'map/chart', and tra- 'guard'), or lunar mansion, is one of the 27 divisions of the sky identified by prominent star(s), as used in Hindu astronomy and astrology (Jyotisha).
-"Nakshatra" in Sanskrit, Kannada, Tulu and Tamil and Prakrit also, thus, it refers to stars themselves.
+"Nakshatra" in Sanskrit, Kannada, Tulu and Tamil and Prakrit refers to stars themselves.

 Chinese zodiac signs

 Chinese astrological signs operate on cycles of years, lunar months, and two-hour periods of the day (also known as shichen).
 A particular feature of the Chinese zodiac is its operation in a 60-year cycle in combination with the Five Phases of Chinese astrology (Wood, Fire, Metal, Water and Earth).

 Nevertheless, some researches say that there is an obvious relationship between the Chinese 12-year cycle and zodiac constellations: each year of the cycle corresponds to a certain disposal of Jupiter.
 For example, in the year of Snake Jupiter is in the Sign of Gemini, in the year of Horse Jupiter is in the Sign of Cancer and so on.
 So the Chinese 12-year calendar is a solar-lunar-jovian calendar.